Event Information

 Special Needs Seating for Guests

-Sunken Garden seating for those with special needs will be available at the southeastern bleachers.
+Sunken Garden seating for those with special needs will be available.
 Only one person from a party may sit with the person requiring special seating.

 If any guests have difficulty walking, it would be to their advantage to bring a wheelchair.
 The university does not provide wheelchairs for rental.